 We are also pleased with the substantial increases in deferred maintenance funding that Congress included in the FY18 omnibus appropriations bill.
 The final agreement increased the Repair and Rehabilitation and Cyclic Maintenance accounts—two key accounts the National Trust has advocated for in recent years—by $10 million and $15 million, respectively.
 Taken together, these two accounts receive roughly $100 million more than they did just three years ago.
 These increases, combined with funding hikes for deferred maintenance in other accounts, are another welcome acknowledgement from Congress of the pressing need to address the repair backlog in our national parks.

 As Congress considers legislative proposals in the next few months to address the deferred maintenance backlog, the historic preservation community will have many opportunities to remain involved in the nationwide campaign.
 In the short term, you can check whether your representative or senators are cosponsors of the Legacy Act.
-If not, use our online tool to send a quick letter asking for their support!
+If not, use our online tool (find the latest actions here) to send a quick letter asking for their support!

 Pam Bowman is the director of public lands policy at the National Trust for Historic Preservation.